Cerlancism/chatgpt-subtitle-translator/README.md

 # ChatGPT API SRT Subtitle Translator
 ChatGPT has also demonstrated its capabilities as a [robust translator](https://towardsdatascience.com/translate-with-chatgpt-f85609996a7f), capable of handling not just common languages, but also unconventional forms of writing like emojis and [word scrambling](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/).
-However, it may not always produce a deterministic output and adhere to line-to-line correlation, potentially disrupting the timing of subtitles, even when instructed to follow precise instructions and setting the model `temperature` parameter to [`0`](https://cobusgreyling.medium.com/example-code-implementation-considerations-for-gpt-3-5-turbo-chatml-whisper-e61f8703c5db).
+However, it may not always produce a deterministic output or adhere to line-to-line correlation, potentially disrupting the timing of subtitles, even when instructed to follow precise instructions and with the model `temperature` parameter set to [`0`](https://cobusgreyling.medium.com/example-code-implementation-considerations-for-gpt-3-5-turbo-chatml-whisper-e61f8703c5db).

 This utility uses the OpenAI ChatGPT API to translate text, with a specific focus on line-based translation, especially for SRT subtitles.
-The translator optimizes token usage by removing SRT overhead, grouping text into batches, resulting in arbitrary length translations without excessive [token consumption](https://openai.com/api/pricing/) while ensuring a one-to-one match between line input and output.
+The translator optimizes token usage by removing SRT overhead and grouping text into batches, resulting in arbitrary length translations without excessive [token consumption](https://openai.com/api/pricing/) while ensuring a one-to-one match between line input and output.

 ## Web Interface: <https://cerlancism.github.io/chatgpt-subtitle-translator>

 ## Features
 - Web User Interface (Web UI) and Command Line Interface (CLI)
-- **New**: Supports [Structured Output](https://openai.com/index/introducing-structured-outputs-in-the-api/): for more concise results, available in the Web UI and in CLI with `--experimental-structured-mode`.
+- **New**: Supports [Structured Output](https://openai.com/index/introducing-structured-outputs-in-the-api/): for more concise results, available in the Web UI and in CLI with `--experimental-structured-mode`
-- **New**: Supports [Prompt Caching](https://openai.com/index/api-prompt-caching/): by including the full context of translated data, the system instruction and translation context are packaged to work well with prompt caching, enabled with `--experimental-use-full-context` (CLI only).
+- **New**: Supports [Prompt Caching](https://openai.com/index/api-prompt-caching/): by including the full context of translated data, the system instruction and translation context are packaged to work well with prompt caching, enabled with `--experimental-use-full-context` (CLI only)
 - Supports any OpenAI API compatible providers such as running [Ollama](https://ollama.com/) locally
-- Line-based batching: avoiding token limit per request, reducing overhead token wastage, maintaining translation context to certain extent
+- Line-based batching: avoids token limit per request, reduces overhead token wastage, and maintains translation context to a certain extent
-- Checking with the free OpenAI Moderation tool: prevent token wastage if the model is highly likely to refuse to translate
+- Checks with the free OpenAI Moderation tool: prevents token wastage if the model is highly likely to refuse to translate
 - Streaming process output
 - Request per minute (RPM) [rate limits](https://platform.openai.com/docs/guides/rate-limits/overview)
-- Progress resumption (CLI  Only)
+- Progress resumption (CLI only)

 ## Setup